hixi-hyi/ssm-bypass/README.md

 This binary will export the path of SSM ParameterStore as an environment variables.
 For example, it can be used in entrypoint.sh.

+SSM Parameters put
 ```
-/your/pass/HOGE store hoge
+/your/pass/HOGE → hoge
-/your/pass/FUGA store fuga
+/your/pass/FUGA → fuga
 ```

-to
+`$(ssm-bypass /your/pass)` do
 ```
 export HOGE=hoge
 export FUGA=fuga